 - 5.5.5 The combination of a reduced number and density of released birds and the management of gamebirds away from a designated site boundary should further mitigate the risk that high numbers of birds will disperse towards and congregate within adjacent sites causing significant effects.
-This takes account of the evidence relating to the mitigating effects of low release density and the likely dispersal distances of the birds themselves. - 5.5.6.
-Individual Licence applications for releases within 500m of a European Site are likely to be triggered where the applicant wishes to exceed Defra's General Licence upper limit of 1000 pheasants or red-legged partridges.
-This protective limit aims to keep the numbers of birds released adjacent to a European Site at a low level, (although as outlined earlier there is currently little precise evidence around this figure for red-legged partridges).
-It is fair to assume that the greater the scale of a proposed release within the buffer zone, the greater the potential risk to the features of an adjacent European Site.
-Whilst proposed releases marginally above the 1000 gamebird limit might be considered to be acceptable (depending on the circumstances of the case and subject to conditions below), an individual licence application which proposes the release of birds significantly in excess of 1000 gamebirds in total is unlikely to be compatible with the European Site's conservation objectives, even with further safeguarding conditions. - 5.5.7 Where an assessment of a licence application considers that there are significant risks to an adjacent European Site or sufficient uncertainty about those risks, Natural England is able to attach conditions to a licence to mitigate those risks and to ascertain no adverse effect on site integrity.
-Depending on the case and the circumstances, conditions might include the following; - (a) Stipulating that the practical management measures to discourage gamebirds from sites (as recommended by the GGL) must be undertaken within the buffer zone e.g. - Only release gamebirds, with or without pens (including temporary pens), as far away as possible from the boundary of the adjacent European site.
+This takes account of the evidence relating to the mitigating effects of low release density and the likely dispersal distances of the birds themselves. - 5.5.6 Individual Licence applications for releases within 500m of a European Site are likely to be triggered where the applicant wishes to exceed Defra's General Licence upper limit of 1000 pheasants or red-legged partridges per hectare of release area, or where the terms and conditions of GL43 are not applicable.
+This protective density limit aims to keep the overall numbers of birds released adjacent to a European Site at a generally low level, (although as outlined earlier there is currently little precise evidence around this figure for red-legged partridges). - 5.5.7 It is fair to assume that the greater the scale of a proposed release within the buffer zone, the greater the potential risk to the features of an adjacent European Site.
+Whilst proposed releases marginally above the 1000 per hectare density limit might be considered to be acceptable (depending on the circumstances of the case and subject to conditions below), an individual licence application which proposes the release of birds significantly in excess of this limit (meaning the total number of birds is likely to be high) is unlikely to be compatible with the European Site's conservation objectives, even with further safeguarding conditions. - 5.5.8 Where an assessment of a licence application considers that there are significant risks to an adjacent European Site or sufficient uncertainty about those risks, the licensing authority can attach conditions to a licence to mitigate those risks and to ascertain no adverse effect on site integrity.
+Where Natural England is advising the licensing authority it may wish to recommend such conditions.
+Depending on the case and the circumstances, conditions might include the following;